cds-snc/digital-canada-ca/content/en/blog/posts/hello-world-canada.md

 ---
-title: "Hello, <strike>World</strike> Canada"
+title: 'Hello, <strike>World</strike> Canada'
+description: >-
-description: "CDS is just over one year old, and having had the ~~honor~~ honour of serving with this team for six months now, I’m well overdue to write a few words here.
-Let me start with this: I wake up every day excited about what we do and what lies ahead."
+  CDS is just over one year old, and having had the ~~honor~~ honour of serving with this team for six months now, I’m well overdue to write a few words here.
+  Let me start with this: I wake up every day excited about what we do and what lies ahead.
-author: Aaron Snow, Chief Executive Officer
+author: 'Aaron Snow, Chief Executive Officer'
-date: 2018-10-19 09:00:00 -0400
+date: '2018-10-19 09:00:00 -0400'
-image: /img/cds/blog-hello-world-canada.png
+image: /img/cds/blog-hello-world-canada.jpg
 image-alt: Red maple leaves.
-translationKey: "hello-world-canada"
+translationKey: hello-world-canada
+thumb: /img/cds/thumbnails/blog-hello-world-canada.jpg
+processed: 1550672961708
 ---

 Hello!
 CDS is just over one year old, and having had the ~~honor~~ honour of serving with this team for six months now, I’m well overdue to write a few words here.